 - Check references.
 If they have a pet or have had one recently in the past – ask the name of their veterinarian and contact them.

 - Be willing to take your pet back if the placement does not work out.
+Don’t consider this a failure!
+If their first placement does not work out, this just gives you more information about what to look for in their next home.

 If you are interested in surrendering your pet to the MSPCA, click here.